oppia/oppia-web-developer-docs/End-to-End-Tests.md

 First, check that your changes couldn't be responsible.
 For example, if your PR updates the README, then there's no way it caused an E2E test to fail.

 If your changes could be responsible for the failure, you'll need to investigate more.
 Try running the test locally on your computer.
-If it fails there too, you can [use your browser's debugger to investigate](#using-the-debugger).
-Even if you can only reproduce the flake on CI, there are lots of other ways you can [debug E2E tests](#debug-e2e-tests).
+If it fails there too, you can debug locally.
+Even if you can only reproduce the flake on CI, there are lots of other ways you can debug.
+See our [[guide to debugging E2E tests|Debug-end-to-end-tests]].

 If you are _absolutely certain_ that the failure was not caused by your changes, then you can restart the test.
 Remember that restarting tests can let new flakes into our code, so please be careful.